dotnet/docs-maui/docs/fundamentals/behaviors.md

 For more information about styles, see [Styles](~/user-interface/styles/xaml.md).

 > [!NOTE]
-> While you can add bindable properties to a behavior that is set or queried in XAML, if you do create behaviors that have state they should not be shared between controls in a `Style` in a `ResourceDictionary`.
+> While you can add bindable properties to a behavior that is set or queried in XAML, if you do create behaviors that have state they should not be shared between controls in a <xref:Microsoft.Maui.Controls.Style> in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.

 ### Remove a .NET MAUI behavior